 -Our nation became divided: many were upset about abolished slavery, while many felt that it was a positive and progressive move for our nation.

 -This left the country feeling torn and created deep prejudice and racism in the south.

 -Class is important.
 Your place in society dictates how you act and how you think.

 -Events will usually be plausible.
 Realistic novels avoid the sensational, dramatic elements of naturalistic novels and romances.

--Diction is natural vernacular, not heightened or poetic; tone may be comic, satiric, or matter-of-fact.
+-Diction is natural vernacular (normal speech), not heightened or poetic; tone may be comic, satiric, or matter-of-fact.